 There’s no need to make your friends sweat and wonder why you’re not responding to their texts.
 Let the people close to you know that you won’t be using your phone or TV.
 There’s also less of a chance they’ll tempt you.

-Plan new activities.
+Plan new activities

 You’re likely going to feel bored and ready for something to take away the edge.
 This is the perfect opportunity to try a new hobby or do something you’ve been putting off!
 It could be some at-home spa time, a hike or a local road trip.
 Have fun with it!
+This is a great time to practice activities to boost your self-confidence and enable you to discover who you are and what you enjoy.

 You are not alone